$L^{2}$-approach to the Saito vanishing theorem: Introduction

 \section{Introduction}

-The Kodaira vanishing theorem and its generalizations play a crucial role in algebraic geometry in characteristic 0.
-Among the several different known proofs of this theorem, the original approach \cite{kodaira1953differential} exploits the positivity of the curvature of vector bundles.
-There are at least three other approaches to Kodaira vanishing.
-Ramanujam \cite{ramanujam1972remarks} uses a result by Andreotti-Frankel, which gives a vanishing of singular cohomology for smooth affine varieties in a certain cohomological range.
-Esnault-Viehweg's approach \cite{esnault1985logarithmic} is to use branch covering techniques and the degeneration of the Hodge to de Rham spectral sequence.
-Deligne-Illusie \cite{deligne1987relevements} gave a purely algebraic proof by reducing to positive characteristic and using the Cartier isomorphism and asymptotic Serre vanishing.
+Along the way of developing the theory of mixed Hodge modules in \cite{saito1988modules,saito1990mixed}, Saito proved a vanishing theorem \cite{saito1990mixed}*{2.g} that can be understood as a far-reaching generalization of the Kodaira vanishing theorem, which plays a crucial role in algebraic geometry in characteristic 0.
+Almost all of the robust vanishing theorems involving ample line bundles are special cases of Saito vanishing.
+For example, if we apply the theorem to the trivial variation of Hodge structures on a smooth projective variety, then we recover the classical Kodaira--Akizuki--Nakano vanishing.
+Saito's vanishing theorem concerns polarizable mixed Hodge modules for which key examples are provided by polarizable variations of Hodge structures.
+The theorem says the following:

-The Saito vanishing theorem \cite{saito1990mixed}*{2.g} can be understood as a far-reaching generalization of Kodaira vanishing.
-Almost all of the robust vanishing theorems involving ample line bundle are special cases of Saito vanishing.
-For example, if we apply the theorem to the trivial variation of Hodge structures, then we recover the classical Kodaira-Akizuki-Nakano vanishing.
-Saito vanishing concerns polarizable mixed Hodge modules for which key examples are provided by variations of Hodge structures.
+\begin{theo} \cite{saito1990mixed}*{2.g} Let $X$ be a complex projective variety and let $\cM \in \MHM(X)$ be a polarizable Hodge module on $X$.
+For an ample line bundle $\cL$ on $X$, we have